ilkerccom/bitcrackrandomiser/README.md

 ## settings.txt

-Add the folder where the Bitcrack application is located in the first line. **Note: Only for NVIDIA CUDA devices.
+[1] Add the folder where the Bitcrack application is located in the first line. **Note: Only for NVIDIA CUDA devices.
 Do not use clBitCrack.exe**

 `C:\Users\{YOURUSERNAME}\App\bitcrack\cuBitCrack.exe` `*Required*`

-You can write the arguments for Bitcrack.
+[2] You can write the arguments for Bitcrack.
 Do not change the -o and -keyspace arguments.

 `-b 896 -t 256 -p 256 -o {2}.txt --keyspace {0}0000000000:{1}0000000000 {2}` `*Required*`

-Enter the BTC address here.
+[3] Enter the BTC address here.
 Remember for now **this is not a pool**!
 But if in the future please enter a BTC recipient address.

 `1eosEvvesKV6C2ka4RDNZhmepm1TLFBtw` or `any worker name` Recommended: Your BTC Wallet Address `*Required*`

-Select a scan type.
+[4] Select a scan type.

 `default` or `includeDefeatedRanges` `*Required*`

+[5] Scan custom range

+`custom_range=none` or `custom_range=30` or `custom_range=2D` `*Required*`

+Enter the first 2 characters of the range you want to scan.
+Possible values: "20,21,22,23,24,25,26,27,28,29,2A,2B,2C,2D,2E,2F,30,31,32,33,34,35,36,37,38,39,3A,3B,3C,3D,3E,3F"

 ## Scan type